Disease Guide ·Hemangiosarcoma ·2026

 Symptoms - What to Watch For

-Sudden collapse or weakness — often the first sign.
-Pale or white gums from internal bleeding.
-Distended abdomen (blood pooling).
-Rapid breathing and elevated heart rate.
+Sudden collapse or weakness - often first sign.
+Pale gums from internal bleeding.
+Distended abdomen.
+Rapid breathing and heart rate.
 Lethargy and loss of appetite.
-Intermittent weakness that resolves, then recurs (small bleeds that self-seal).
-Often presents as a sudden emergency with no prior warning
+Intermittent weakness that resolves then recurs.
+Sudden emergency with no prior warning

 Diagnosis - $500-$1,500